johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 {{< /highlight >}}

-Output of which might look like:
+The output of which might look like:

 {{< highlight sql>}}
 +--------------+----------------+------------+